 - Request that companies formulate, disclose and demonstrate performance in implementing chemical safety, environmental management and waste management-related programmes, certification schemes, policies, protocols and standards, for all stages of the life cycle of chemical substances; - Ask companies to comply with all relevant international agreements.
-That includes the Stockholm Convention on the production and the use of hazardous or toxic substances (POPs), the Montreal Protocol on the production and the use of hazardous or toxic substances that deplete the ozone layer, the Rotterdam Convention on trade in chemicals and chemical waste, and the Basel Convention on trade in chemicals and chemicals and chemicals Act of 2011 on the use of chemicals suspected to be harmful to the environment and to health; - Call for companies to adopt business models based on circular economy principles, including packaging and waste minimisation, recovery, recycling, re-use and redesign of products and processes; - Encourage companies to employ the best available technologies (BAT) or process improvements, in line with the precautionary principle, to reduce the emission of toxic substances to soil, water, and air - or to improve the management of plastics and electronic waste; - Request companies to report on their R&D activities in clean technologies and green chemistry.
+That includes the Stockholm Convention on the production and the use of hazardous or toxic substances (POPs), the Montreal Protocol on the production and the use of hazardous or toxic substances that deplete the ozone layer, the Rotterdam Convention on trade in chemicals and chemical waste, and the Basel Convention on trade in chemicals and chemical waste; the European REACH Directive and the US Toxic Chemicals Act of 2011 on the use of chemicals suspected to be harmful to the environment and to health; - Call for companies to adopt business models based on circular economy principles, including packaging and waste minimisation, recovery, recycling, re-use and redesign of products and processes; - Encourage companies to employ the best available technologies (BAT) or process improvements, in line with the precautionary principle, to reduce the emission of toxic substances to soil, water, and air - or to improve the management of plastics and electronic waste; - Request companies to report on their R&D activities in clean technologies and green chemistry.